hornos/gridhowto/README.md

 ## Basic Services
 Root servers provide NTP for the cluster.
 If you have a very large cluster root servers talk only to satellite servers aka rack leaders.
 Root servers are stratum 2 time servers.
 Each root server broadcasts time to the system network with crypto enabled.

-Set SELinux premissive mode:
+Set SELinux premissive mode and setup EPEL and rpmforge repositories for RedHat like systems:

     bin/play @@root basic_selinux

-Setup EPEL and rpmforge repositories:

     bin/play @@root basic_repos

+For Debian-based systems you have to skip these playbooks.

 Setup basic services: DNSmasq, NTP, Syslog-ng:

     bin/play @@root basic_services

-If you use DHCP, reboot the machine(s) here by `bin/reboot @root`.
+If you use DHCP in order to enable the localhost DNS reboot the machine(s) now by `bin/reboot @root`.

 Install some packages: